 1. DO the Emotional Work

-First and foremost, before you start dating, make sure you have you done the emotional work around healing the wound from your recent divorce.
-No matter how glad you are the marriage is over, you're not emotionally prepared to date if you haven't taken some time to process and reflect.
-It takes several months or longer to process all the feelings involved in a failed marriage, whether the breakup was amicable or not.
-A divorce represents the death of a relationship, and like any death, it requires a grieving period before moving on.
-Dating with a broken heart is counterproductive since it will be obvious to every savvy senior dater that you are not ready to truly commit yet.
-Don't embarrass yourself by dating too soon.
+First and foremost, before you start dating, make sure you’ve done the emotional work around healing any wounds leftover from your recent divorce.
+No matter what your feelings are toward your past relationship, it’s important to dedicate some time to process and reflect.
+It takes several months or longer to process all the feelings involved in a prior marriage, whether the breakup was amicable or not.
+Dating with a broken heart is counterproductive, since it will be obvious to others that you’re not ready to truly commit yet.
+If you’re still harboring some unease, that’s perfectly normal.
 Hang out with friends until you're feeling positive about meeting someone new.

 2. DO Go Slow

 You can't rush back into love simply to make yourself feel better about a failed relationship.
 You can't make up for lost time.
 An overeager attitude about falling in love can intimidate others, not to mention set yourself up with impossible expectations.
 It’s better to be patient and realistic as you dip your toe back into the dating world.
 It takes time to evaluate someone's qualities, and the process of getting to know someone is complex.
 I've heard stories about men and women proclaiming their love on the first date, and it seldom goes well.
 Remember that it’s easy to mistake lust, desperation, or overexcitement for love, so take a breath, trust the process, and enjoy the playful back and forth that makes the first stages of relationships so intoxicating.